project-feynman/v3/README.md

 Run `npm serve` and `npm build` for the developer and production deployments respectively.

 You will need to change the [database.js](src\database.js) file to link to your database.

-## Usage

-Please use the app as you like and feel free to submit issues to [our GitHub repo](https://github.com/LingDingDong/feynman-mvp) for any flaws, PRs with suggested features are also welcome.

-## Testing

-**Watch this space**

 ## Contributing